tu-trinh-scale/halt-bench/README.md

 | `--enable-meta-eval` | off | Run meta-evaluation (ask_human mode only) |
 | `--max-steps` | `200` | Max agent steps |
 | `--solve-timeout-seconds` | `7200` | Wall-clock timeout per task |

+### Recommendation
+**Recommended flags for `ask_human` mode:** Add `--with-ask-guidance ask_guidance --with-custom-tool` to all `ask_human` runs for optimal results.
+These give the agent explicit guidance on when and how to ask questions and expose the custom ask_human MCP tool, for higher asking rates.